 This kit is a great deal on Avocado, Almond, and Jojoba oils if you want to try out or mix a combination.

 Remember that second possible ingredient?
 Essential oils.
 Now you can add a few drops of skin-benefiting essential oils like geranium (can help fine lines), tea tree (helps acne-prone skin), frankincense (also helps fine lines), or others.

-Personally, I like to add a few drops of Calming the Child blend because one, it smells amazing, and two, I use this homemade makeup remover in the shower at night, so it helps me wind down before bed.
+Personally, I like to add a few drops of calming essential oils like lavender and chamomile because one, it smells amazing, and two, I use this homemade makeup remover in the shower at night, so it helps me wind down before bed.